mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 export default ComponentName;
 ```

-Here is an example of a class component that uses both props and state:
+Here is an example of a class component
+that uses takes props and uses state:

 ```ts
 import React, {Component} from 'react';